zS1L3NT/ts-validate-all-types/docs/docs/usage-as-a-middleware.md

 # Usage as a Middleware

-You can use validate-any with Express or NextJS as a middleware.<br />
+You can use validate-any with Express/NextJS as a middleware.<br />
 This way, you can verify types of the requests before invalid types ruin your server.<br />

 ## How invalid requests are handled